Greg-Vincent0711/GKVRealEstate-Deprecated/README.md

-# GKVRealEstate
-Original frontend website GKVRealEstate.
+Original frontend website for GKVRealEstate.

 My first endeavor in Web Development created in React JS and hosted with AWS Amplify.
 The website can be viewed with the link in the about section of this repository.